Energinet-DataHub/green-energy-hub/src/messaging/source/Readme.md

 ## Requests and handlers

-To implement logic for a new request, classes for each of the types above should be created. `HubRequestAttribute` can be used to create a friendly name for a concrete hub action request type.
+To implement logic for a new request, classes for each of the types above should be created. `HubMessageAttribute` can be used to create a friendly name for a concrete hub action request type.

-All of the classes implementing `IHubActionRequest` and `IHubActionHandler<HubActionRequestType>` are auto-discovered and registered via `AddGreenEnergyHub()` service extension in the `HandlerExtensions` class, permitting requests of that type to flow to the correct handler automatically when called at `http://localhost:7071/api/HubActionRequestType`. `RequestRegistration` helps with this auto-registration.
+All of the classes implementing `IHubActionRequest` and `IHubActionHandler<HubActionRequestType>` are auto-discovered and registered via `AddGreenEnergyHub()` service extension in the `HandlerExtensions` class, permitting requests of that type to flow to the correct handler automatically when called at `http://localhost:7071/api/HubActionRequestType`. `MessageRegistration` helps with this auto-registration.

 ## Rules and rule sets